giapdangle/apple-sample-apps/README.md

-iOS Code Samples
+ios-sample-apps
 ===============

-Welcome to the iOS Code Samples repository.

-Here you will find an example app wich demonstrates the basic functionality of the relayr Apple SDK.
+A collection of samples to get you building your first relayr app for iOS.

-The following features are demonstrated by the app:
+The following features are demonstrated:

-- checking that the relayr cloud platform is reachable,
+- check that the relayr cloud is reachable,
-- creating an app on the realyr cloud platform,
+- create an app in the realyr cloud,
-- signing a user in to the relayr platform.
+- sign in to the cloud,